 In summary, no single one-size-fits-all sequence approach will make its way in the future.
 It is up to us clinicians to re-assess the current biological and clinical rationale for each treatment line to get as many approved treatments to our patients as possible, and offer them the possibility of a long life with mPCa with the most optimal quality of life.
-This will require assessments of chemofitness, as well as, disease characteristics which now includes PSMA positivity and presence of DNA repair (DDR) defects to determine the next treatment to deploy for a given sequencing of these novel hormonal agents."
+This will require assessments of chemofitness, as well as, disease characteristics which now includes PSMA positivity and presence of DNA repair (DDR) defects to determine the next treatment to deploy for a given patient.